-Former US Rep. Michael Fitzpatrick from suburban Philly dies
+Ex-US Rep. Michael Fitzpatrick of Pennsylvania dies at 56

 HARRISBURG, Pa.
-(AP) — Michael Fitzpatrick, a former congressman from suburban Philadelphia who served four terms in the House before handing off the seat to his brother, died Monday morning after a long battle with melanoma, his family said.
+(AP) — Michael Fitzpatrick, a former congressman from suburban Philadelphia who served four terms in the House before handing off the seat to his brother, died Monday after a long battle with melanoma.
+He was 56.

 “Michael Fitzpatrick passed away peacefully this morning, surrounded by family, after a long and arduous battle with melanoma,” Fitzpatrick’s family said in a statement released by county Republican Party officials.